clux/probes.hugo/content/post/2022-01-04-prometheus-ecosystem.md

 ## Disclaimer

 1. Information here is based on my own learnings.
 Some details **might** be wrong.
 Please submit an [issue](https://github.com/clux/probes/issues) / [fix](https://github.com/clux/probes/edit/master/content/post/2022-01-04-prometheus-ecosystem.md) if you see anything glaring.
-2. This post uses the classical open source prometheus setup with HA pairs and thanos on top.
-There are other promising (less mature) setups such as agent mode with remote write and cortex with grafana cloud.
+2. This post uses the classical open source `prometheus` setup with HA pairs and `thanos` on top.
+There are other promising setups such as agent mode with remote write.
 3. We are following the most-standard `helm` approach and using charts directly (i.e. [avoiding direct use of jsonnet](https://github.com/prometheus-operator/kube-prometheus/))

 You can debate the last point, but if you are optimizing for **user-editability** of the prometheus-stack, then `jsonnet` is kind of the opposite of that.